 Modern research mathematics is moving steadily in the direction of more collaboration.
-The stereotypical mathematician may be a lone shut-in waiting for inspiration to strike, but in fact pairs and small teams of researchers are becoming the norm.
+The stereotypical mathematician may be a solo thinker, waiting for inspiration to strike, but in fact pairs and small teams of researchers are becoming the norm.
 The Research in Pairs (RiP) program at the Oberwolfach Institute in Germany is one of several established models that seek to support collaboration by supporting joint stays.

 At Mathcamp, we have implemented an Oberwolfach-style Research in Pairs program in a novel setting: a nationally recognized five-week summer program for mathematically talented high school students!

-Supported by a grant from the National Science Foundation, we host visits to Mathcamp by pairs of mathematical collaborators.
+Created with the support of a grant from the National Science Foundation, the Research in Pairs program at Mathcamp hosts by pairs of mathematical collaborators.
 These visitors work on research during their stay, as well as teaching a companion course, with the goal of making the production of new mathematics visible to our students.
 We encourage mathematical interactions between the campers and the research visitors, both inside and outside of class.

 Over 100 high school students will be exposed to research in progress every summer through this new program.
 A smaller group of students will be systematically introduced to brand-new mathematics in the companion course.

 Research in Pairs at Mathcamp (RIPM) provides a unique mentoring experience for the visiting researchers.
 More importantly, students at Mathcamp gain an early window into the practice of doing mathematics research.
 The pipeline to careers in the mathematical sciences loses talented students partly because so few can imagine themselves as creative, contributing mathematicians.
 RIPM introduces talented teenagers to role models who can both show them what research looks like and discuss its daily rewards and challenges.

 We are looking for collaborators who meet the following criteria: